Omarjourney/feelynx-web-app-dev/README.md

 Sensitive settings such as API keys should be placed in a local `.env` file or exported in your shell environment.
 The repository includes a `.env.example` file with placeholders.

-Copy this file to `.env` and replace the values with your own credentials, or set the variables directly using `export` commands.
+1. Copy `.env.example` to `.env` and replace the placeholder values with your own credentials.
+2. Alternatively, set the variables directly in your shell or CI environment using `export` commands.

-The `.env` file is listed in `.gitignore` so your secrets remain local.
+The `.env` file is listed in `.gitignore`, so your secrets remain local and will not be committed to version control.

 ## LiveKit